Impulse (TV series)

 Impulse is an American science fiction drama television series based on the 2013 Steven Gould novel Impulse.
 The novel was one of a series following Gould's novel Jumper.
-The series is a stand-alone spin-off to the 2008 film adaptation of the book.
+The series is a stand-alone spin-off to the 2008 film adaptation of Jumper.

 The series premiered on June 6, 2018, on YouTube Premium.
 Lauren LeFranc, Doug Liman, David Bartis, and Gene Klein served as executive producers.
 LeFranc also acted as showrunner for the series.
 In July 2018, the series was renewed for a second season consisting of ten episodes, which premiered on October 16, 2019.
 The series was canceled in March 2020.

 Premise

 Impulse follows 16-year-old Henrietta "Henry" Coles who discovers she has the ability to teleport but has no control over her destination.
 The first time she realizes this, she is in a truck with her high school's basketball captain and star, Clay Boone, who tries to rape her.
 She has a seizure and teleports, in the course of which she inadvertently crushes much of his truck when her ability to teleport first manifests, leaving him a paraplegic.
 The show then explores Henry's feelings of fear regarding the assault, and the discovery that those feelings can trigger her ability to teleport.